anesthetice/Syracuse/README.md

 ### Installation

-* follow the build instructions or download a pre-compiled binary from the releases
+* Follow the build instructions or download a [pre-compiled binary](/releases)
-* place the binary file into the directory of your choice
-* (on windows) add the directory to your PATH env variables
+* If you are running windows, place the binary wherever works for you and add the folder to your PATH
-* (on linux) add a function to call syracuse in the shell of your choice
+* If you are running linux, place the binary wherever works for you and create a utility function to run it

 example for bash:
 ```